trivalik/openvision-development-platform/README.md

 cd openvision-development-platform
 ./image.sh
 ```
+Always go with "Vision" first, compile and test the image then go with "Feed".

 If you want to compile an image for only 1 machine just choose "Specific".

 If you want to go clean again, do not remove your "sources" directoy!
 Never!